| Safe Haskell | Safe-Inferred |

 createCheckedMatch :: Focus -> Slot -> Slot -> Maybe Match Source #

-Create a match within the given focus, returning Nothing
+Create a match within the given focus, returning Nothing if it has negative or equal slots

 matchIsReversal :: MatchResult -> Bool Source #